 When a company sues a former employee in Texas for violating a non-compete, will Texas law—or some other state’s law—determine whether the non-compete is enforceable?
 It sounds like a question only a law school professor would love, but it is hardly academic.
 In non-compete law, there are significant distinctions between Texas and other states, so determining which state’s law applies can make all the difference.
-This was the issue in the recent case ADP, LLC v.
+This was the issue in ADP, LLC v.
 Capote, No. A-15-CA-714-SS, 2016 WL 3742319 (W.D.
 Tex.
 July 7, 2016).

 Texas Choice of Law for Non-Competes: The Short Answer